Summit Wireless enables home theater sound for wireless speakers

 You can also use the tech on home video game consoles, like the Xbox One.

-“There’s a whole audience of younger consumers who are getting great audio at things like esports events, and when they play at home on the Xbox One, they’re going to want that experience of a simulated sound field, too,” Howze said.
+“There’s a whole audience of younger consumers who are getting great audio at things like esports events, and when they play at home on the Xbox One, they’re going to want that experience of a simulated sound field, too,” Howse said.
 “That’s why I think this company has a very interesting future.”

 Moyer said the next evolution of the technology will be WiSA-ready products across the consumer electronics ecosystem.
 You can expect to see announcements from computer makers and TV makers at the Consumer Electronics Show coming up in January.
 Eventually, you’ll want to walk into a room with your smartphone and connect to a wireless speaker network with no effort, Moyer said.